The Invisible Man

 there was nothing better to do.
 So he put the four shoes in a

 graceful group on the turf and looked at them.
-And seeing them there
+And seeing them

-among the grass and springing agrimony, it suddenly occurred to him
+among the grass and springing agrimony, it suddenly occurred to

 that both pairs were exceedingly ugly to see.
 He was not at all